sardana-org/sardana/doc/source/devel/howto_controllers/howto_countertimercontroller.rst

 :meth:`~sardana.pool.controller.Controller.StateOne` method, will try to retrieve the counter values using the :meth:`~sardana.pool.controller.Readable.ReadOne` method.
 It will keep the loop running as long as the controller responds with ``State.Moving``.

-Sardana exeucte one extra readout after the state has changed in order to retrieve the final counter values.
+Sardana executes one extra readout after the state has changed in order to retrieve the final counter values.

-The :meth:`~sardana.pool.controller.Readable.ReadOne` method is used indifferently of the selected synchronization but its return values should depend on it.
+The :meth:`~sardana.pool.controller.Readable.ReadOne` method is used indifferently of the selected synchronization but its return values should depend on it and can be:

-This method can return either:

      - a single counter value: either :class:`float` or :obj:`~sardana.sardanavalue.SardanaValue`
        in case of the :attr:`~sardana.pool.pooldefs.AcqSynch.SoftwareTrigger` or
        :attr:`~sardana.pool.pooldefs.AcqSynch.SoftwareGate` synchronization

      - a sequence of counter values: either :class:`float` or :obj:`~sardana.sardanavalue.SardanaValue` in case of the :attr:`~sardana.pool.pooldefs.AcqSynch.HardwareTrigger` or :attr:`~sardana.pool.pooldefs.AcqSynch.HardwareGate` synchronization

 Sardana assumes that the counter values are returned in the order of acquisition and that there are no gaps in between them.